BOOKING IS ESSENTIAL

 The government have given strict working guidelines for practitioners such as myself which we must adhere to and follow for everyone’s safety.

-Firstly, the day before any treatment I will call the client to go through a medical questionnaire.
+Firstly, the day before treatment I will call the client to go through a medical questionnaire.
 It is a simple yes or no affair unless you need to supply me with extra information.
 Do not be worried about doing this as it doesn’t necessarily mean you cannot have treatment, it may just be something I need to be aware of and take into account, such as underlying health conditions for example.
 This questionnaire is only done once and after that it is expected that clients be honest with me about their health, and if in any doubt about anything, to contact me.
+I will double check about symptoms during an appointment reminder text message that is sent to your phone the day before your allotted appointment (this is for subsequent treatments, if treatment is not just a one off).

 On the day of treatment I will arrive on your doorstep wearing a visor, mask, apron and gloves (shoe covers are optional should you wish to protect your carpets).

 My visor, mask, apron, shoe covers (if worn) and gloves are removed when I am back at my car.
 Hands are again sanitised.

-I have been advised that the couch carry case or work bag doesn’t need to be cleaned (due to what it is made of this would be hard to do anyway) and that I am to put it to one side where the client will not come into contact with it.
+I have been advised that the couch carry case or work bag don’t need to be cleaned (due to what they are made of this would be hard to do anyway), and that I am to put it to one side where the client will not come into contact with it.
 I have also come to hear that the virus doesn’t adhere as well to fabric as other surfaces.